jasonpincin/callback-timeout/README.md

 ### TimeoutError

 The constructor of the error supplied to the `callback` when a timeout occurs.
-TimeoutError objects will have a `code` property with the value `ETIMEOUT`.
+TimeoutError objects will have a `code` property with the value `ETIMEDOUT`.

 ## install